vemula-prasanth/netflix_sql_project.1/README.md

     listed_in VARCHAR(100),
     description VARCHAR(250)
 );

-drop table if exists netflix;

-select* from netflix;
-select count(*) as total_count from netflix;

-select
-      distinct type
-from netflix;
+	  '''

---- 25 business problems
+## 25 business problems and solutions

---1.
-Count the number of Movies vs TV Shows
+### 1. Count the number of Movies vs TV Shows
+'''sql
 select* from netflix;

 select